 - Conrad is the fourth commitment from Ohio in 2015, and the 17th overall in less than three recruiting cycles.
 That represents 29% of all recruits Stoops has previously signed, or received commitments from for 2015.

 - Conrad's commitment currently pushes UK into a borderline consensus Top 20 signing class for 2015 among the services.
 A Top 10-20 finish is realistic for the second year in a row.
 UK had never finished in the Top 20 since the advent of the recruiting services approximately a decade ago prior to last season.
+Still, it's a very long way to NSD 2015.

 It remains astonishing how much things have changed in two years.
 Astonishing.